Winifred Knights: Biography

 Knights remained in Rome until 1925.
 The relationship with Mason ended and she married fellow Rome Scholar Thomas Monnington on 23 April 1924.
 Her first major work in Rome, The Marriage at Cana, was completed in 1923.
-The painting toured internationally before being relegated to storage at the Tate and then later to an inaccessible stairwell in the British School’s London office.
-Due to its large size, British public collections, including the Tate and Fitzwilliam Museum in Cambridge, didn’t accept offers to add the painting to their permanent collections.
+The painting toured internationally before being relegated to storage at the Tate and then later to an inaccessible stairwell in the British School's London office.
+Due to its large size, British public collections, including the Tate and Fitzwilliam Museum in Cambridge, did not accept offers to add the painting to their permanent collections.
 Eventually in 1958, the painting was gifted from the British School in Rome to the National Art Gallery of New Zealand.
-Monnington was awarded several high profile commissions which Knights assisted him with, both by posing as a model and by preparing and painting parts of the finished works.
+Monnington was awarded several high-profile commissions which Knights assisted him with, both by posing as a model and by preparing and painting parts of the finished works.

 Knights returned to the Slade in the years 1926 and 1927 and exhibited at both the Imperial Gallery in Kensington and the Duveen Gallery.
 Her 1927 exhibition included The Santissima Trinita, depicting a pilgrimage to Vallepietra, which some consider her masterpiece.
 The painting is privately owned and is rarely exhibited but was greatly praised when first shown.
 In the period 1928 to 1933 Knights executed the altarpiece Scenes from the Life of St Martin of Tours for the Milner Memorial Chapel at Canterbury Cathedral.
 The cathedral authorities did not appreciate Knights' slow, careful approach to the work and she was inconsolable when the triptych was relegated to the crypt of the church.
 It has since been restored to the body of the cathedral.
 In 1929 Knights was elected to the New English Art Club, but never exhibited with them.

 In 1933 Stephen Courtauld and his wife Virginia bought Eltham Palace.
 They commissioned Knights and Monnington, who collaborated with the Swedish interior designer Rolf Engströmer and the Italian decorator Peter Malacrida, to work on the decoration of the interiors of the building.